 Procurement is also more difficult.
 In 2022, 34% of SaaS purchases involve line of business managers with IT leaders still the most common final decision maker.
 When SaaS purchasing decisions are so distributed, the software selection process adds another layer of complexity for organizations.

 For business systems, democracy comes at a price.
-99% of IT leaders say their day-to-day operations are impacted by the pain points of managing SaaS applications.
+Nearly all — 99% — of IT leaders say their day-to-day operations are impacted by the pain points of managing SaaS applications.
 While employees are reaping the benefits of affordable and easy to adopt SaaS tools, IT teams are feeling the impact of managing hundreds of apps at once, across use cases they don’t fully understand.

 Centralized infrastructure and decentralized data analytics